lyonbros/composer.js/docs/model.md

 grab the model from your app's API.
 If successful, the data returned is set into to model.

-`options` can contain both `success` and `fail` callbacks, fired depending on the result of the operation.
+`options` can contain the following items:

+- `success` - callback called if the operation completed successfully
+- `error` - callback called if operation failed

 This function fires both the [change:&lt;field&gt;](#change-field) and [change](#change) events.